-Slovakian Wirehaired Pointer is a dog of moderate strength, working type, but with nobleness in his lines.
+The Slovakian Wirehaired Pointer is a dog of moderate strength and working type, but with nobleness in his lines.
 The basic color of the coat is called “grey” and the hair is harsh (hard).
-He must be fit and able to work on the plain, in the woods and in the water and especially to work after the shooting, searching and retrieving wounded game.
+He must be fit and able to work on the plain, in the woods, and in the water, and especially after the shooting, searching and retrieving of wounded game.
 He is obedient and easy to train.

 All high-energy sporting breeds require a nutrient-dense diet when they are working.
 This food is very different from the food they will need as a puppy, or as a sedentary pet, or at various other stages of life.
-WVs are very food oriented, so watch your dog’s calorie consumption and weight level.
+Slovakian Wirehaired Pointers are very food oriented, so watch your dog’s calorie consumption and weight level.

 The Slovakian Wirehaired Pointer requires only minimal grooming to maintain their good condition.
 Wiping them down with a damp cloth is usually sufficient in between baths.
 Using a grooming mitt or shedding knife on their coat during shedding season can help keep down the amount of hair they shed in your home.
 Toenails should be trimmed every four weeks.
 A dental care regimen should be begun at an early age to avoid issues later in life.

-The Slovakian Wirehaired Pointers are happiest doing things with their owner.
-This makes the breed a great candidate as a canine partner for owners who love to hike, bicycle, or jog.
-It is imperative that they have opportunities to run freely—preferably in a securely fenced area, as their hunting instinct is very strong, and the dog will not be able to resist the urge to pursue prey.
+Slovakian Wirehaired Pointers are happiest doing things with their owner.
+This makes the breed a great candidate as a canine partner for owners who love to hike, bike, or jog.
+It is imperative that they have opportunities to run freely—preferably in a securely-fenced area, as their hunting instinct is very strong, and the dog will not be able to resist the urge to pursue prey.